tmayphillips/student-record-project-starter/README.md

 * Add a button that sorts the data based on Grade (ascending order)
-* Add a button that sorts teh data based on Course (ascending order)
+* Add a button that sorts the data based on Course (ascending order)